- Work With USAID

 Contact: If interested, please submit the following by email before the application deadline to: email@example.com (incomplete applications or applications with the incorrect subject line may not be considered):

-- Resume/CV (in Microsoft Word) attached to the email Applicants are expected to commit to at least 8 continuous weeks of work for full consideration.
+- Resume/CV (in Microsoft Word or PDF) attached to the email Applicants are expected to commit to at least 8 continuous weeks of work for full consideration.
 Due to the large number of applications received, we are unable to respond to applicants individually.
 Only those candidates under consideration will be contacted.
 No phone calls please.